silviov/TCP-LEDBAT/README.md

 This is an implementation of the LEDBAT congestion control algorithm over TCP using the Linux kernel modular congestion control framework.

-The current version is update to compile under Linux kernel 4.9 versions.
+The current version is updated to compile under Linux kernel 4.9.x versions.
+A version working with kernels up to 3.3.x is tagged with a "3.3" tag.
+The module has not been tested with version in between.

 The module currently loads properly but it has *not* been tested thoroughly.

 For more information also visit http://perso.telecom-paristech.fr/~drossi/index.php?n=Software.LEDBAT